HodaSalah550/ML-Basic-Classifiers/README.md

-# ML_Classifier_NormalDist_SingleFeatureVector
+# ML-Bayes-Classifier-Normal-Distribution-Single-Feature-Vector
-Simple Classifier for Normal Distributions with Single Feature Vector using Machine Learning
+## Simple Classifier for Normal Distributions with Single Feature Vector using Machine Learning